Accumulation of dangerous chemical waste is governed by local, state, and federal regulations.

-When 55 gallons of dangerous waste or one quart of acutely hazardous waste are generated, mark the date on the container label.
-See the EH&S Hazardous Wastes Identification website for definitions of chemical waste types.
-Go to:
+When 55 gallons of dangerous waste or one quart of acutely hazardous waste are accumulated, mark the date on the container label.
+The container must be moved to a centralized waste accumulation area within three days.

-90-Day Accumulation (Pullman Campus)
+Chemical Waste Accumulation (Pullman Campus)

-EH&S operates the Chemical Storage Building on the Pullman campus as the central 90-day accumulation area.
+EH&S operates the Chemical Storage Building on the Pullman campus as the central accumulation area.
 EH&S transports wastes from all Pullman campus accumulation areas to Chemical Stores to be processed and shipped to approved recycling and disposal facilities.

 Each branch campus is to maintain a centralized waste accumulation area.
 EXCEPTION: WSU Vancouver contracts with an external vendor for centralized dangerous waste accumulation services.

 Contact EH&S branch campus support personnel for information and assistance:

 - WSU Spokane EH&S; telephone 509-368-6699